-Sapphos Environmental, Inc. is seeking a full-time Biological Resources Coordinator to conduct biological monitoring of construction activities, biological surveys, and report preparation for environmental compliance, inventory, and inspection work.
+Sapphos Environmental, Inc. is looking to recruit a full-time Biological Resources Coordinator to conduct biological monitoring of construction activities, biological surveys, and report preparation for environmental compliance, inventory, and inspection work.
 The ideal candidate would have at least one year of field experience in California, appropriate permits and licenses, and an ability to produce technical advisory writing compliant with the California Environmental Quality Act (CEQA) / National Environmental Policy Act (NEPA), U.S. Fish and Wildlife Service (USFWS), and California Department of Fish and Wildlife (CDFW) guidelines.
-Preference will be given to candidates having previous experience working with southern California species such as burrowing owl, San Joaquin antelope squirrel, Tipton kangaroo rat, San Joaquin kit fox, and blunt-nosed leopard lizard.

 - Attend meetings with clients at the request of project managers to provide expertise and consultation related to biological resources.
 Advise and assist coworkers regarding biological resources issues.